vradarserver/vrs/VirtualRadar.WinForms/PortableBinding/_README.txt

 values between model and control.
 It is abstract.

-For simple "one model property <-> one control property" cases there are a bunch of binders, all based on SimpleValueBinder.
-SimpleValueBinder assumes that the model implements INotifyPropertyChanged.
-The binders
+For simple "one model property <-> one control property" cases there are a bunch of binders, all based on ValueBinder.
+ValueBinder assumes that the model implements INotifyPropertyChanged.
+The binders based on it are:
-are:
     CheckBoxBoolBinder
     NumericIntBinder
     TextBoxStringBinder